 Opt-out to protect your credit rating!

-Are you aware that your information is probably being sold on a regular basis and it could have some negative effects to your overall credit.
+Are you aware that your information is probably being sold on a regular basis without your permission and it could have some negative effects to your overall credit.

 Clients often ask me if their information will be kept private.
-No one wants to receive those annoying telemarketer calls.
-We will not sell your information, but most people are unaware that the credit bureaus most likely will.
+We will not sell your information,

 Not opting out can lead to several negative results including: